amrish1222/ROS_home_service_robot/README.md

 ## Mapping

 Is achieved using the gmapping ROS package.
-It uses Monte-Carlo localization techniques.

 ## Localization